 & Bioinorganic Chemistry

-- Justin's baby son Max arrives.
+- Lukasz's baby son Adam arrives.
 Congratulations.
-Two babies in a row in the group.
+Four babies a row in the lab - what a productive year!

 Nesha May Andoy: Tunis Wentink Prize for Outstanding Academic and Research Performance, 2010

 Jaime Benitez: NIH Molecular Biophysics Traineeship, 2006-2009; Carl Storm Underrepresented Minority Fellowship, GRC, 2008

 Eric Choudhary: NSF IGERT Fellowship on Materials for a Sustainable Future, 2010-2012